Tsapu/rpstone/README.md

 - The classifier only uses the keypoints of right hands, although sometime a left hand might be missdetected as a right hand by OpenPose
 - The classifier will simply pick the first two persons from the Openpose output, so make sure no other person is seen in the background, otherwise it might be detected as a player.
-- Player 1 is always assumed to be on the left side, and Player 2 on the right, if the players switch positions mid-game, then they are swapping their scores as well.
+- Player 1 is always assumed to be on the left side, and Player 2 on the right (from the camera perspective), if the players switch positions mid-game, then they are swapping their scores as well.

 ## Requirements
 - ROS Noetic